Russian Gazprom Starts Production of Smotr-V Satellites: What is Known About Them

 Six copies of Smotr-V will provide the ability to conduct optical panchromatic and multispectral surveys using optoelectronic equipment of at least 80,000 thousand km2 per year with a resolution of 0.5 meters per pixel in several modes.
 These are frame, corridor and area types of shooting and stereoscopic shooting.

 Satellites of this group will also be equipped with gas analyzers.
-They will help to produce video spectral surveys of high spectral resolution of specified areas of the Earth's surface in the infrared range with reference to geospatial coordinates.
+They will help to produce video spectral shooting of high spectral resolution of specified areas of the Earth's surface in the infrared range with reference to geospatial coordinates.
 Thus, Smotry-V will detect greenhouse gas emissions plus methane emissions from 250 kg/h.

-Read more on the topic:
+Read materials on the topic:

 Now on home